What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 - Minimum age requirement is 19 years of age

-- Own a current effective driver’s permit
+- Own a current, effective driver’s permit

-- Own a vehicle that is has a market value of $20,000 maximum and does not have any unpaid loans attached
+- Own a vehicle that has a market value of $20,000 maximum and does not have any unpaid loans attached

 - Your maximum income must be less than: